 Consolidating accounts.
 Former employer 401(k), 403(b), SEP, IRA and other retirement accounts can be rolled over into a solo 401(k).
 Besides simplifying your finances, this can be a huge plus if you’ve ever made—or plan to make—nondeductible contributions to an IRA.

 By rolling over all IRA money, except your nondeductible contributions, into your solo 401(k), you’ll then be able to convert these nondeductible contributions to a Roth IRA and pay little or nothing in taxes.
 This strategy is known as the “backdoor Roth.”
 You can read more in HumbleDollar’s money guide.

 Investment options.
 Gone are the days when an employer plan might be limited to high-fee actively managed funds.
 A solo 401(k) plan lets you manage your investments as you wish, similar to the investment choices you have with your IRA and Roth IRA.

 An added bonus: Spouses who are employed by the business may also participate in the solo 401(k).
 This potentially increases a household’s annual contribution limit to $110,000, or $122,000 if both are age 50 or older.

-Ross Menke is a certified financial planner.
-His previous blog was Slow Going.
+Ross Menke is a Certified Financial Planner.
+His previous article was Slow Going.
 Ross strives to provide clear and concise advice, so his clients can achieve their life goals.
 Follow him on Twitter @RossVMenke.